lem0n4de/Ders/sorular.md

     - ![Broad-based Budding Yeast Cell](./resimler/buddingyeast.png)
 3. Normally healthy young man in south america, was diagnosed with **coccidioidomycosis (valley fever)**, most likely route of infection is?
     - **Inhalation**
-    - (Ses kaydından "Bölge verdiğimiz zaman daha çok sistemik, endemik mycose'lara önem verilir.")
+    - (Ses kaydından: "*Bölge verdiğimiz zaman daha çok sistemik, endemik mycose'lara önem verilir*.")
 4. Several young men complain from a sudden onset of tinea pedis.
 Which of the following of the relation of skin scraping will support the diagnose?
     - Hyaline hyphae and arthroconidia
 5. Which one of the following is the agent for the acute inflammation of the hairy scalp, causing **favus** and cup-shaped crusts resembling a piece of honeycomb?